 Cancellation – the Access Seeker requests the cessation of an existing Connection.

-3.21 Further information relating to the applicable Service Levels Terms and Service Level Penalties for the above is detailed in Schedule 7 - (Service Levels) of the Reference Offer.
+3.7 Further information relating to the applicable Service Levels Terms and Service Level Penalties for the above is detailed in Schedule 7 - (Service Levels) of the Reference Offer

+3.8 The Access Seeker may opt for, and approach, the Access Provider for the provision of an MDS Service based on a Temporary Service Period.
+The Access Provider, upon assessment of the request for a MDS Temporary Service as delineated above, shall be entitled to waive the Minimum Service Period, and any other requirements corresponding to the Minimum Service Period on the Access Seeker for the purposes of this Temporary Service Period.
+The Parties acknowledge that a Temporary Service Period MDS Service will be charged separately to the charges set out in Schedule 3 (Pricing) of the Reference Offer and will be based on a time and materials calculation.
+Where there are multiple requests for different Access Seekers for the same event to be catered under a Temporary Service, the Access Provider will publish its proposal for the aforementioned event and make such proposal available on a non-discriminatory basis to all Access Seekers.
+Access Seekers must notify Access Provider of their intention to terminate the Temporary Service Period (i.e. downgrade/terminate the circuit/s, which were Installed/upgraded for this Temporary Service Period) by five working days prior to the end of the Temporary Service Period.
+Failure to notify BNET will result in a subscription for a further Minimum Service Period under this Schedule on the provisioned Bandwidth and charges.

-3.22 The Access Provider shall provide to the Access Seeker a monitoring tool, which shall enable the Access Seeker to monitor the Service against the following minimum parameters and other monitoring parameters in accordance with the technical parameters defined in the Joint Working Manual.
+3.9 The Access Provider shall provide to the Access Seeker a monitoring tool, which shall enable the Access Seeker to monitor the Service against the following minimum parameters and other monitoring parameters in accordance with the technical parameters defined in the Joint Working Manual.
 This monitoring tool shall provide monitoring facilities twenty-four (24) hours a day, seven (7) days a week, three-hundred and sixty-five (365) days a year.
 The minimum parameters shall include:

 Link availability;